tkeemon/edx-documentation/en_us/students/source/SFD_introduction.rst

 For more information, see the following topics.

-* :ref:`SFD Your Information` - Describes the type of information that you share with edX, including your edX profile, and how to view or change that information.
+* :ref:`SFD Your Information` - Describes the information that you share with edX, including your edX profile, and how to view or change that information.
 * :ref:`Certificates` - Covers the different types of certificates edX offers,